 Flight deals

 - Google Flights: The great thing about this flight search tool is it’s speed.
 Put in your parameters and results come back instantly.
-For an example of how powerful this is, see: How to find great business class fares with Google Flights.
+For details about how to use this tool for finding cheap flights, see: How to find incredible flight deals with Google Flights.

 - Flight deal websites: Sites like Thrifty Traveler, The Flight Deal and Secret Flying specialize in publishing the very best deals when they appear.